-Ahead of the 50th anniversary of the Stockholm Conference on the Human Environment in 2022, the Stockholm International Peace Research Institute (SIPRI) today presents a new initiative which aims to address the negative impact of environmental crises.
+Ahead of the 50th anniversary of the Stockholm Conference on the Human Environment in 2022, SIPRI today presents a new initiative which aims to address the negative impact of environmental crises.
 The ‘Environment of Peace 2022’ (EP 2022) initiative is led by SIPRI under the guidance of a distinguished panel of international experts.

 This new initiative aims to focus international attention on practical steps to address the negative impact of today’s environmental crises in order to improve tomorrow’s prospects for peace and security.
 EP 2022 is the most comprehensive analysis on the linkages between climate change and security following the release of the 2015 international report New Climate for Peace.